apache/cordova-docs/www/docs/de/3.1.0/cordova/compass/parameters/compassSuccess.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: compassSuccess
 ---

 # compassSuccess

-OnSuccess-Callback-Funktion, die die Kompassrichtung Informationen über ein `compassHeading` Objekt.
+OnSuccess-Callback-Funktion, die die Kompassrichtung Informationen über ein `[compassHeading](compassHeading.html)` Objekt.

     function(heading) {
         // Do something